-I am currently working on various aspects of the link between functions and constraints in multi-protein complexes, with projects both at the microscopic scale and at the population scale.
+I am currently mainly working on questions related to evolution, both at the molecular scale and at the population scale.

 Until January 2016, I was a Postdoctoral Research Fellow in the Biophysics Theory Group of the Lewis-Sigler Institute for Integrative Genomics at Princeton University, in Princeton, NJ, USA.

 The Principal Investigators of this group are Professors Ned Wingreen, William Bialek and Curtis Callan.